 84. When one or more of these principles is not respected, the management policy will be less effective, either because of a delay in implementation or through poor implementation and performance, or a combination of those factors.
 Successful application of the above-mentioned principles requires communication between actors from policy, science and practice.
-The credibility and relevance of science-policy-practice interactions are, to a large extent, determined by “boundary” work at an early stage in the communication process between policy, science and practice (Tuinstra, Hordijk and Kroeze, 2006; Clark and others, 2016).
+The credibility and relevance of science-policy-practice interactions are, to a large extent, determined by “boundary” work at an early stage in the communication process between policy, science and practice (Tuinstra and others, 2006; Clark and others, 2016).
 Boundary work is defined here as the practice of maintaining and withdrawing boundaries between science, policy and practice, thereby shaping and reshaping the science-policy-practice interface.

 85. Communication with stakeholders (for example, fertilizer manufacturers, food producers, processing and retail, society at large) is extremely important.
 Such stakeholders’ views must be integrated as early as possible during the design phase of N management plans and measures, notably for advisors and the practitioners who, in the end, have to implement the management measures.
 Integration of stakeholders’ views may range from public consultation procedures and hearings to participatory approaches and learning.
 A good example of the latter approach is the European Union Water Framework Directive, which requires full stakeholder involvement for the establishment of river basin management plans.